In Search Of Yummy-ness

 After testing this recipe multiple times with various apples, I've concluded that the type of apple you use in this recipe dramatically impacts the final flavour and texture.

 • Granny Smith apples are a classic choice for apple crisp, but they're not my favourite.
-While they have good flavour, they don't soften enough for my liking.
+While they have a good tangy flavour, they don't soften enough for my liking, so I prefer to use them along with Cortland or Honeycrisp apples.

 • Honeycrisp apples are a good option if you want a very sweet crisp.
 Or, you can mix them with Granny Smith apples to create a balanced apple crisp flavour.